This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 The last stage is when the core turns blackish brown and starts rotting.
 The bloom period is different from the overall lifetime of the Air Plants.

-Air Plant blooms usually last for at least two weeks, but some of them can also last for an entire year.
+Air Plant blooms usually last at least two weeks, but some can last for a year.
 The blooming time depends on your variety and the level of care provided.
-Like other perennials, Tillandsia lives more than two years, and usually, the maximum life expectancy is five years.
+Like other perennials, Tillandsia lives more than two years; usually, the maximum life expectancy is five years.

 What Factors Impact the Life Expectancy of Air Plants?